Massimo Meregalli, Dept. of Life Sciences, University of Turin, Italy.

 For allochtonous species the country is followed by (i) (imported).

 Other symbols (§;+;@, …) refer to country indications of specimens conserved in museums, available in published lists or through the web, but not personally examined.

 For each genus, the references corresponding to the numerical codes and the symbols are listed immediately after the species list.

 Whenever possible, illustrations of a type specimen are linked to the name.
 Unless differently indicated, all the photographs were made by Meregalli.
 They were made during several years, and usually not specifically thought for this project, therefore their quality is variable.
 When photographs or illustrations of type specimens are not available, a photograph of a non-type specimen is linked, if available.
 Occasionally, a photograph of a species is taken from the web, with full indication of the source.
 For synonyms, obviously only the photographs of a type, when available, is linked.

-The codens of the museums where the type is conserved are those suggested by the Bishop Museum.
+The codens of the museums where the type, or the specimen photographed, is conserved are those suggested by the Bishop Museum.